-Academic Success and Student Development: Under the direction and guidance of University College, the mission of the Academic Success and Student Development Department is to strengthen retention by supporting the academic pursuits and life-long learning of undergraduate students as they persist to graduation and beyond.
-The Department of Academic Success and Student Development facilitates student learning and degree completion by providing a comprehensive array of programs, resources, and services that advance academic goal-setting, skill development, effective decision making, and personal transition to and within the university setting.
-Programs administered by the Academic Success and Student Development Department include:
+Developmental Studies and Academic Support: Under the direction and guidance of University College, the mission of Developmental Studies and Academic Support is to strengthen retention by supporting the academic pursuits and life-long learning of undergraduate students as they persist to graduation and beyond.
+The Department of Developmental Studies and Academic Support aids student learning and degree completion by providing a comprehensive array of programs, resources, and services that advance academic goal-setting, skill development, effective decision making, and personal transition to and within the university setting.
+Programs administered by the Developmental Studies and Academic Support Department include:

 - Early Monitoring Alert Program (EMAP) The philosophy of the EMAP is to provide academic enrichment and support to students who are in jeopardy of academic failure and/or academic suspension due to their cumulative grade point average and/or completion rate.
 While there are numerous factors that contribute to a student's performance academically, such as family issues, school climate, medical issues, financial concerns, or difficulty balancing social and academic responsibilities, EMAP has been designed to promote academic success by assisting students with learning the necessary knowledge, skills, and strategies that will enable them to have a successful college experience and to persist through graduation.
 Components of the EMAP program include the GradesFirst web based monitoring system which provides monitoring and tracking of class attendance and course performance, completion of an Academic Success Achievement Plan, required 10 hours per week of dedicated study time, peer tutoring, peer mentoring, and attendance at academic achievement workshops.
-For more information, please contact Mr. Billy Benson at 662-254-3005. - Summer Developmental Program (SDP) MVSU provides an opportunity for residents and non-residents of Mississippi who do not meet the regular admission criteria to attend MVSU's SDP.
+For additional information, please call 662-254-3448. - Summer Developmental Program (SDP) MVSU provides an opportunity for residents and non-residents of Mississippi who do not meet the regular admission criteria to attend MVSU's SDP.
 The program is residential based and all participants must reside on campus (unless they have extenuating circumstances that will prevent them from doing so).
 The SDP is an intensive 9-week summer program that concentrates on high-school subject areas that are essential to their success in first year college courses.
 Courses consists of English, mathematics, reading and an academic support laboratory.
 The format of the program includes classroom instruction, seminars, computer-assisted tutorials, and social/life skills development.
 Classes are held Monday-Friday accompanied by special activities and events on weekends.
 Students who successfully complete the program will be eligible to enroll in the fall term at any Institution of Higher Learning (IHL) in the state of Mississippi.
-For more information contact Ms. Heather Tanner at 662-254-3448.
+For additional information, please call 662-254-3446.